 Experience the Wild Nature of Ulu Muda

-Travel to the depths of the tropical rainforest to encounter the herds of wild Asian elephants that roam in the jungle.
-You will be in the company of an outstanding guide and conservationist and staying at a unique base, Earthlodge: a remote ecolodge, only accessible by boat, and nestled among the high trees on the bank of a river.
+This Wild Elephant Safari will bring you to the depths of the tropical rainforest to encounter the herds of wild Asian elephants that roam in the jungle.
+You will be in the company of an outstanding guide and conservationist and staying at a remote forest ecolodge, only accessible by boat, and nestled among the high trees on the bank of a river.
 Forget about TV, Wifi.
 This is the real thing to get back in touch with nature and enjoy the abundant wildlife, such as elephants, big cats, deer, wild boar.

-Earthlodge supports the conservation of Malaysian elephants, but they are best observed at a distance and with an expert guide, as you can see from this elephant encounter by MEME (Management & Ecology of Malayian Elephants).
+This forest lodge supports the conservation of Malaysian elephants, but they are best observed at a distance and with an expert guide, as you can see from this elephant encounter by MEME (Management & Ecology of Malaysian Elephants).

 Ulu Muda Forest Reserve